 Beyond the physical phenomena above that modify the measured charge distribution, there is also a lower limit on the smallest charge that can be extracted.
-For IceCube, the discriminator only triggers for peak voltages above the threshold and subsequent pulses in the readout time window are subject to a software-defined threshold.
-The software threshold was set conservatively to avoid extracting pulses that originated from electronic noise.
-This threshold can be modified to gain access to lower charge pulses and will be discussed in Sec.
+For IceCube, the discriminator only triggers for peak voltages above the threshold and subsequent pulses in the readout window are subject to a threshold defined in the software.
+This software threshold was set conservatively to avoid extracting pulses that originated from electronic noise.
+It can be modified to gain access to lower charge pulses and will be discussed in Sec.
 2.2.

-The standard SPE charge distribution used for all DOMs in IceCube, known as the TA0003 distribution [6], models the above effects as the sum of an exponential plus a Gaussian.
+The standard SPE charge distribution used for all DOMs in IceCube, known as the TA0003 distribution [7], models the above effects as the sum of an exponential plus a Gaussian.
 The TA0003 distribution represents the average SPE charge distribution extracted from a lab measurement of 118 Hamamatsu R7081-02 PMTs.
-This was performed in a -32°C freezer using a pulsed UV LED centered along the axis of the PMT, directly in front of the photocathode.
+The measurement was performed in a -32°C freezer using a pulsed UV LED centered along the axis of the PMT, directly in front of the photocathode.

-Recently, IceCube has made several lab measurements using the R7081-02 PMTs with in-time laser pulses, confirming that the in-time charge distribution includes a steeply falling low-charge component below the discriminator threshold.
+Recently, IceCube has made several lab measurements of the SPE charge distribution of R7081-02 PMTs using single photons generated from short duration laser pulses.
+The coincident charge distribution generated by the laser pulses was found to include a steeply falling low-charge component in the region below the discriminator threshold.
 To account for this, a new functional form including a second exponential was introduced.
-This form of the charge distribution $f(q){\rm SPE} = {\rm Exp_1} + {\rm Exp_2} + {\rm Gaussian}$ , is referred to as the SPE charge template in this article.
+This form of the charge distribution $f(q){\rm SPE} = {\rm Exp}1 + {\rm Exp}2 + {\rm Gaussian}$ , is referred to as the SPE charge template in this article.
 Explicitly, it is: